Michael Caswell Photography

 I fully recognize that have in my stewardship what are among the most important and prized photographs my clients will ever possess, and this is a responsibility that I don't take lightly.
 So the memory cards and other storage devices that contain these images are treated like the priceless and irreplaceable crown jewels that they are.

 As soon as my photographic coverage is complete, before I depart the venue at the conclusion of the event, these cards are physically separated, with one set remaining in the camera bodies tucked away in my bag, and the other set being secured in a pouch which stays on my person until I get home.
 That mitigates an arguably even more common way wedding images are lost, when the cards are simply misplaced during handling (if the only set of cards are removed from the cameras), or if the photographer's bag (with the only copy of the images) is stolen out of their car when they stop to grab a bite to eat on the way home.
-Every few months I'll see a news story from somewhere in the country, with a headline like Newly Married Couple Pleads for Return of Stolen Wedding Photographs, with the story almost always being some variation of the photographer's gear (including the memory cards with the only copy of the images) being stolen from their unattended vehicle.
-Having two sets of cards, and being separated right away, drastically reduces the chances of this happening.
+Every few months I'll see a news story from somewhere in the country, with a headline along the lines of Newly Married Couple Pleads for Return of Stolen Wedding Photographs, with the story almost always being some variation of the photographer's gear (including the memory cards with the only copy of the images) having been stolen from their unattended vehicle.
+Having two sets of cards, and separating them right away, drastically reduces the chances of this happening.

-Additional, because even having two copies (the two sets of memory cards) of these images is not enough, I view this as a particularly vulnerable time... the sooner I can get sufficient multiple backups run, the sooner I will feel comfortable that the images are reasonably protected against loss.
-An off-site cloud backup is initiated at that time as well, which is typically completed by the following morning.
+Additional, because even having two copies (the two sets of memory cards) of these images is not enough, I view this as a particularly vulnerable time... the sooner I can get sufficient multiple local backups run, the sooner I will feel comfortable that the images are reasonably protected against loss.
+An off-site cloud backup is initiated at that time as well, which with my previous cable internet connection would be completed by the following morning, but now with fiber internet this takes just minutes.
 If I happen to subsequently leave the house before the cloud backup is finished, I bring a backup on a flash drive with me.

 Lastly, as an even further precaution, the second set of memory cards from the cameras are set aside and are not reused for other events until after the images have been edited and delivered (I have A LOT of memory cards!).

 Is all this overkill?
 Maybe.
-Well, ok, probably.
-But even though it’s impossible to guarantee with absolute certainty that no images will ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be typically expected.
+Well, ok, yes, it's overkill, and I'm admittedly guilty of being OCD about this particular topic.
+But even though it’s impossible to guarantee with absolute certainty that no images could ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be typically expected.
 Money is not the main barrier to taking these kinds of precautions, as high-capacity storage devices (hard drives, SSDs, and extra memory cards) for digital images, while not cheap, are not nearly as eye-poppingly expensive as they once were.
 It’s simply a matter of fully recognizing and embracing how important these priceless photographs truly are, being tech-savvy enough to be aware that storage devices are prone to unpredictable and catastrophic failure, and putting thought into predicting and mitigating any other unforeseen ways in which images could be lost.
 With that mindset, the effort and time that I put into taking care of your pictures to this extent becomes an automatic, reflexive act.

 I’m easy to work with AND DEPENDABLE